rune/rune/packages/rune-games-cli/README.md

 # Rune Games CLI

-Test your games inside a mock Rune app.
+Test your HTML5 game inside a mock Rune app to ensure your game works with the [Rune SDK](https://github.com/rune/rune-games-sdk).

 ## Install